robinreni96/Automatic-Face-Detection-Annotation-and-Preprocessing/README.md

 </p>

 ## Compatibility
-The code is tested and developed and test in ubuntu 18.04 and using pyton 3.6.But the code has the realiability to run on most of the configuration . if you face issues , do open up as issue for this repo .All the package dependicies are mentioned in requirements.txt.
+The code is tested and developed  in ubuntu 18.04 and using pyton 3.6.But the code has the realiability to run on most of the configuration .
+If you face issues , do open up an issue for this repo .All the package dependencies are mentioned in requirements.txt.

 ## Workings
 1. Preprocessing all the images to a standard size and format